SPC Luis Puertas

 Project Completed on Dec.
 17, 2011

-Army SPC Luis Puertas lost both legs after an explosively formed penetrator (EFP) explosion in Baghdad, Iraq, on Sept.
-20, 2006.
-SPC Puertas was the driver of the lead HMMWV on a daily patrol near Sadar City when an unseen EFP, planted at the base of a light pole launched into the vehicle, amputating both of his legs on impact, and leaving him trapped beneath the 400-pound up-armored door of the HMMWV.
+On Sept.
+20, 2006, Army Specialist Luis Puertas lost both legs after an explosively formed penetrator (EFP) explosion in Baghdad, Iraq.
+SPC Puertas was the driver of the lead HMMWV on a daily patrol near Sadar City when an unseen EFP, planted at the base of a light pole, launched into the vehicle, amputating both of his legs on impact, and leaving him trapped beneath the 400-pound up-armored door.
 Miraculously, his team was able to extricate him from the wreckage, and prepare him for medevac from the scene.

 Airlifted to a local military hospital and then to Landstuhl, Germany, before finally arriving at Walter Reed Army Medical Center, SPC Puertas spent 14 months enduring surgeries and rehabilitation.